coderdost/full-stack-dev-2023/README.md

-## Chapter 5 - Redux Toolkit with Async Thunk - Product and Card Project
+## Chapter 5 - Redux Toolkit with Async Thunk - Product and Cart Project

   - **Assignment 1** : Add a `<Select>` on Product Card also which shows quantity selector, So user can add item with a particular quantity also initially.
   -  **Assignment 2** : Change the `<Select>` on Cart Items to `+` and `-` buttons which should increment or decrement quantity of item in the cart.
 Also check if Cart total is coming correct.